 Praise: Larry and Sarah repented of their contraceptive lifestyle and soon became prominent figures in pro-life movements.

-Reference: (For related teaching, order our leaflet, The Challenge of Making Disciples in a Culture of Death, or on audio AV 97-1 and AV 97-3 or on video V-97.)
+Reference: (For a related teaching, order our tape The Culture of Death on audio AV 73-3 or video V-73.)

 The Nihil Obstat ("Permission to Publish") is a declaration that a book or pamphlet is considered to be free of doctrinal or moral error.
 It is not implied that those who have granted the Nihil Obstat agree with the contents, opinions, or statements expressed.